 If you’re looking to sip some wine with that pizza, you will probably want to go for Italian.
 Any number of Chiantis can do the trick–the Erik Banti Carato Toscana is a good value and tends to be widely available.
 If you want to try something different, I like the 2014 Luccarelli Negroamaro from Puglia, which can be had for $10 to $12.

 If you want some bubbly to celebrate after the game Westport Rivers Winery in Southeastern Mass. is known for high quality sparkling wine.
-If you are looking for a wine pick from the Atlanta region, I’m afraid you’ll have to ask a Falcons fan!
+If you are looking for a wine pick from the Philadelphia region, I’m afraid you’ll have to ask an Eagles fan!